boldkeyboardman/S2L-ReID/README.md

 # Continuous Short-Term to Long-Term Person Re-Identification

-The *official* repository for [Continuous Short-Term to Long-Term Person Re-Identification], TMM 2026 (ACCEPT).
+The *official* repository for [Bridging the Short-Term and Long-Term Gap: A Cross-Task Continuous Learning Person Re-Identification Problem], TMM 2026 (ACCEPT).

 Thank you for your kindly attention.